vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

     feel like I can handle more

-* POCS on speaker (where I am listening to it while away from computer).
+* POCS on speaker (where I am listening to it while away from computer without using Bluetooth headphones).
 Limits here are a little lower because listening to audio this way can be a bit strenuous and also cuts into my unwinding / processing / sorting time.